HL7NZ/nhi/input/pagecontent/updateBirth.md

     * the version number of the current Patient Record.
   * An update request must not:
     * delete/inactivate mandatory information.
-    * modify or delete any information with a Status of Registered.
+    * modify or delete any information with a Status of registered.
   * An update request may:
     * populate the request parameter with the required value(s) to modify the existing NHI value for that parameter.
     * not populate the request parameter to retain the existing NHI value for that parameter.